 Built of eastern white cedar and pine, the paddle is 107’ long and 17’ wide at the blade.
 Situated beside “Canada House”, it overlooks the Bay and contains a time capsule that will be opened in the year 2220.

-During her first year of service the Minne-ha-ha was forever recorded in maritime history as the tug that made the journey from Parry Sound across the Bay to Collingwood to deliver the tragic news of a large passenger ship sinking – the Asia – and in which over 100 lives were lost.
+And perhaps the most important message this particular tug delivered during her short life was in her first year of service.
+The “Minne-ha-ha” was forever recorded in maritime history as the tug that made the journey from Parry Sound across the Bay to Collingwood to deliver the tragic news of a large passenger ship sinking – the “Asia” – and in which over 100 lives were lost.
+One of the worst Great Lakes disasters in history!